 Reinventing the classics - led by Paula Rodriguez

 This workshop is for anyone interested in storytelling.
-We'll explore classics with fresh eyes and create new tales inspired by our heritages, focusing on marginalized voices such as those of women and migrants.
+We'll explore classics with fresh eyes and create new tales inspired by our heritages, focusing on marginalised voices such as those of women and migrants.
 Fragments from Shakespeare and Calderón de la Barca's works will guide us throughout the process; participants are also welcome to bring their choice of classical/ancient texts to work with.
 This is a safe space where everyone is welcome!

 To sign up for this workshop, please email Paula.